Kong/kongponents/docs/components/toaster.md

 }
 ```

-Once `ToastManager` is added as a global property, you can access it's methods via `this.$toaster`
+Once `ToastManager` is added as a global property, you can access it's methods via `this.$toaster` if using the Vue Options API.

 <KButton @click="$toaster.open({ title: 'Basic Notification', message: 'Detailed message' })">Open Toaster</KButton>